vwxyutarooo/nerdtree-devicons-syntax/README.md

 ## nerdtree-devicon-syntax
-This vim plugin adds syntax for `nerdtree` with `vim-devicons`.
-This repository is forked from `vim-nerdtree-syntax-highlight`.
-Because `nerdtree-devicon-syntax` has mutch less features, I decided to split repository.
+This vim plugin adds syntax highlight for `nerdtree` with `vim-devicons`.
+Thanks for [tiagofumo/vim-nerdtree-syntax-highlight](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight) this plugin is based on it.

-If you feel `vim-nerdtree-syntax-hilight` makes nerdtree to slow, this might possibly be solution.
+If you feel `vim-nerdtree-syntax-hilight` makes nerdtree slow, this might possibly be a solution.
+The motivation of this plugin along side with `vim-nerdtree-syntax-highlight` is the process speed and performance by reducing features and quality.
 Also this fixed GUI Vim issue [vim-nerdtree-syntax-highlight/issues/16](https://github.com/tiagofumo/vim-nerdtree-syntax-highlight/issues/16).

 ![](/screenshots/defaults.png)

-## notice
-To make it faster, this plugin less carful to hilighting icons.
-Also not supporting `g:NERDTreeFileExtensionHighlightFullName` option or using without `vim-devicons`.

 ### Installation:
-#### Requireds
+#### Requirements
 - [scrooloose/nerdtree](https://github.com/scrooloose/nerdtree)
 - [ryanoasis/vim-devicons](https://github.com/ryanoasis/vim-devicons)

-add this line to your .vimrc or neovim configuration file (usually it is in '~/.config/nvim/init.vim').
+Adds this line to your .vimrc or neovim configuration file (usually it is in '~/.config/nvim/init.vim').
-Example is for VimPlug:
+VimPlug:

 ```vim
 Plug 'vwxyutarooo/nerdtree-devicons-syntax'